 Torus splits a user’s private keys into shares across a network of nodes, and allows a user to retrieve this using natural login mechanisms like social authentication.
-One needs more than half of the shares to reconstruct the private key
+You need access to more than half of the shares to reconstruct the private key.

 If you have any questions that are yet to be addressed here, feel free to contact us via email at firstname.lastname@example.org or on Telegram at https://t.me/TorusLabs.